jnozzi/cocoadev.com/markdown/ClickableTextBox.md

 ----
 Okey Dokey, will give that a try.
 Assumed button title couldn't be altered while App is running.
-Woz gonna try subclassing General/NSTextField to override mouseDown.
+Woz gonna try subclassing NSTextField to override mouseDown.
 Would that work?

 ----
 It would, but using a button is easier since it's already done for you.
 There's no problem with changing a button's title while the app is running.
 Just watch out for sizing problems, you may need to -sizeToFit and jiggle with its positioning to make sure it's big enough to hold your text.